SruthiKorembathe/CICDImplementation/Working-with-the-GitHub-wiki.md

 ## About commit messages

-When you edit in the GitHub UI, the default commit message look like:
+When you edit in the GitHub UI, the default commit message looks like:

 > Updated \<a page name such as "HOME"\> (markdown)